irvingvasquez/ocpp/README.md

 Path example:
 ![Path Example](images/path_example.png)

 The algorithm as been coded on matlab.
-In addition, the Torres's algorithm has been also implemented for comparison purposed.
+In addition, the Torres's algorithm has been also implemented for comparison purposes.
 The code was tested for the last time on MatLab2019b.

-The planner was early published as a conference paper as:
+The planner was early published as a conference paper:

 > Vasquez-Gomez, J. I., Melchor, M. M., & Lozada, J. C. H. (2017, November).
 Optimal Coverage Path Planning Based on the Rotating Calipers Algorithm.
 In Mechatronics, Electronics and Automotive Engineering (ICMEAE), 2017 International Conference on (pp. 140-144).
 IEEE.

-Later, a deeper study of the algorithm was done in our Journal paper, where we call it as the rotating calipers path planner (RCPP):
+Later, a deeper study of the algorithm was done in our Journal paper, where we call it "the rotating calipers path planner" (RCPP):

 > Juan Irving Vasquez-Gomez, Magdalena Marciano-Melchor, Luis Valentin, Juan Carlos Herrera-Lozada, Coverage Path Planning for 2D Convex Regions.
 Journal of Intelligent & Robotic Systems.
 2019